 John will be presenting his Man in the City Sculpture Detroit Project:

-John Sauvé, born in 1963 in Detroit, is an American artist and arts educator.
+John Sauvé, BORN IN 1963 IN Detroit, is an American artist and arts educator.
 His medium is sculpture and printmaking and has achieved national and international recognition.
-He was awarded a grant from the Marc Ecco Foundation for his work Man in the City, the first public sculpture exhibit installed on the Highline in New York City.
+He was awarded a grant from the Marc Ecco Foundation for his work Man in the City.
 John Sauvé studied art history at Michigan State University.
 After finishing his studies, he spent a year traveling through Europe continuing his education in art history.
-He then returned to Detroit to work for the Michigan Commission on Art in Public Places where he oversaw the installation of public art for the Percent for the Art Program.
+He the returned to Detroit to work for the Michigan Commission on Art in Public Places where he oversaw the installation of public art for the Percent for the Art Program.
 He concluded his studies with a degree in Arts Administration at Michigan State University.

 John Sauvé is currently installing the Man in the City project in the City of Detroit and the City of Windsor.
 The Man in the City is an international sculpture project comprised of 60 sculptures located on the rooftops of prominent buildings throughout the City of Detroit and Windsor.
 The Man in the City project creates a metaphor for life that transforms the skyline and encourages people to look around.
 In the discovery process one becomes aware of their sense of place within the City.